LearnSocial Media / Entertainment

 Developing the algorithm and CapCut.

-Growth: Search and Shop
+How TikTok Makes Money: Search and Shop

-TikTok as a Search Engine
+TikTok as a search engine

 Competitors